xDavide9/movies-website-frontend/README.md

 - Get details on those movies

 ### Contribution
+Someone who's better than me at creating a UI would be much appreciated :D

 If you wish to Contribute to the Project you will need:

 -  `.env` File with the line `REACT_APP_HTTP_REQUESTS_BASE=http://localhost:9000`